-2 Clause 1 of Part B of Schedule 2 of the Bank of Western Australia Act 1995 (Act No. 14 of 1995) reads as follows —
+2 Clause 1 of Part B of Schedule 2 of the Bank of Western Australia Act 1995 (No. 14 of 1995) reads as follows —

 “

 1. Provision relating to Industry (Advances) Act 1947

 (1) Any security for the repayment of advances taken under the Industry (Advances) Act 1947 and vested in the Bank immediately before the commencement of section 44 is vested in the Treasurer on the commencement of that section.